TendTo/rules_doxygen/docs/doxygen_doc.md

 For the complete list of Doxygen configuration options, please refer to the [Doxygen documentation](https://www.doxygen.nl/manual/config.html).

+> [!NOTE]
+> If not istructed otherwise, the rule will use the Doxyfile from its default `doxygen` version.
+> Any update could change some default values or add some flags which will be unrecognized by older `doxygen` versions, resulting in innocuous warnings.
+> If you want to use a specific Doxyfile, just generate one with `doxygen -g` and specify it in the `doxyfile_template` attribute.

 ### Make variables

 There are cases where you need access to information about the build environment, such as the output directory doxygen is writing to.